-- Establish a non verbal communication system from bow to stern, as with the noise of the engine and wind, verbal communication proves difficult. - Tie the dinghy painter close to the boat at the bow or amidships to avoid wrapping it around the prop.
+- Establish a non-verbal communication system between helmsperson and windlass operator, as with the noise of the engine and wind, verbal communication proves difficult. - Shorten the painter so that it cannot go under the yacht and wrap around the prop.